A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Equilibrium analysis

-that maps exogenous trading rates into an aggregate best responses throughout the whole population of players.
-We expect any fixed-point of the mapping $F$ that does not change its sign to yield a Nash equilibrium.
-This suggests that our trading games can be solved as follows:

-To guarantee that the fixed-point mapping is well defined we impose the following assumption on the initial distribution $\nu$ of the players' portfolios. \begin{ass} The distribution of initial position $\nu$ has a finite first absolute moment. \end{ass}
+{ To guarantee that the fixed-point mapping is well defined, we recall that we are working under the following assumption on the initial distribution $\nu$ of the players' portfolios. \begin{ass} The distribution of initial position $\nu$ has a finite absolute first moment, that is, \end{ass}}